opendataformat/Specification/Profile/README.md

 <https://ddialliance.org/learn/resources/ddi-profiles>).

-The template for the development and documentation of the External\_OpenDF profile is the DDI-Codebook
+The template for the development and documentation of the Open Data Format profile is the DDI-Codebook
 2.5 schema.
 The description text is mostly taken from the “Linked Field-Level documentation” of the DDI-Codebook 2.5 schema (<https://ddialliance.org/Specification/DDI-Codebook/2.5/>).
 Some text